 The application acts as specified in a configuration file.
 An entry in the configuration file looks like this:

 <Source port> <Destination address> <Destination port> <Proxy address> <Proxy port>

 If the application is running and an entry in the configuration files changes, the application automatically updates itself.

 For every entry in the configuration file, the application creates a port listener.
 This is a thread that opens a socket on

 <Source port> and waits for connection.
 When a request arrives on that port, it tries to open a tunnel to the

 <Proxy address> and

-If no data transfer is made the proxy could close the connection, event neither the initiator neither the destination has closed the connection.
+- If no data transfer is made, the proxy could close the connection, even though neither the initiator nor the destination has closed the connection.

 - Proxy authorization may be required.
 This can be easily solved including in the HTTP request the Proxy-Authorization field.

 - 15th June, 2000: Initial post